What should I do to apply for admission?

 How many residents are there at SLR?

 There are 33 beds at the Ranch, though we do reserve one or two for guests or respite use.
-Our Royce Street transitional home has room for six individuals, and our Washington Street townhouse has individual one-bedroom apartments for seven clients.
+Our Elliot House transitional home has room for six individuals, and our Washington Street townhouse has individual one-bedroom apartments for seven clients.
 Clients in our Independent Apartment Living program reside in privately-rented apartments around the city of Rutland.

 What are the costs?
 What do they include?

-The daily fee for Spring Lake Ranch Therapeutic Community’s Ranch program is $440.
-The daily fee for the Royce Street Program is $300.
+The daily fee for Spring Lake Ranch Therapeutic Community’s Ranch program is $450.
+The daily fee for Elliot House is $325.
 This includes the program fee, room and board, groups, and psychiatry.
 It does not include medications, personal expenses, or medical visits.

 Residents in the Independent Apartment Living program pay $100/day for the first 60 days.
 Further reductions take place over time.
 The fee does not include medications or the usual costs of maintaining one’s own apartment: rent, utilities, food, personal expenses, and incidentals.